Tina Satter: Works

 House of Dance was a collaboration with Richard Maxwell's New York City Players, and it portrays an hour in the lives of four people searching for intimacy in a small town tap dance studio.
 The original cast included Jess Barbagallo, Elizabeth DeMent, Jim Fletcher, and Paul Pontrelli.
 The show originally premiered at Abrons Art Center in 2013, and then was part of PS122's COIL Festival in January 2014.
 The show was nominated for a 2014 ZKB Patronage Prize at the Theater Spektakel (Zurich).

 Seagull (Thinking of you) was a re-imagining of Anton Chekhov's The Seagull.
 This production premiered in PS122's COIL festival in New York City in 2013.
 The original cast included Jess Barbagallo, Eliza Bent, Becca Blackwell, Emily Davis, Julia Sirna-Frest, and Susie Sokol.
 Erin Markey joined the touring cast.

-Away Uniform Two young women live far away from everyone they know with a mysterious man, and create a sense of home by re-enacting memories of field hockey drills and made-up rituals.
+Away Uniform follows two young women who live far away from everyone they know with a mysterious man, and create a sense of home by re-enacting memories of field hockey drills and made-up rituals.
 It opened in 2012 at Incubator Arts Project and starred Jess Barbagallo, Emily Davis and Pete Simpson.

 In The Pony Palace/FOOTBALL, a female and transgender cast portrays a high school football team.
 It opened at the Bushwick Starr in 2011.
 L Magazine wrote "The outsized and peculiar emotions of both high school and sports are brought to bear on this stylized field."

-Other works include Nurses in New England from 2010, Family from 2009, and The Knockout Blow from 2008.
+Other works include Nurses in New England (2010), Family (2009), and The Knockout Blow (2008).

+Satter is currently working on an adaptation of Rainer Werner Fassbinder's play and film The Bitter Tears of Petra Von Kant.
+Entitled Petra, it will be performed at Vineyard Theatre in February 2027.